pokhym/mdr/README.md

 This serves as a tool to help collate content for PLEXing to official Tachiyomi extensions.

-Currently targeting the Komga official extension.
+Currently targeting the Kavita official extension.

 ## Dependencies